Langtang Gosaikunda Trek

 Your Langtang Gosaikunda journey starts form small village of Syabrubesi, the gate way to the Langtang Valley.
 From this point, the trail slowly ascend through dense and lush bamboo and rhododendron forest, which provide a natural habitat for rare wildlife animal such as red pandas.
 As you move toward the Langtang Gosaikunda journey, you will come across traditional Tamang and Sherpa villages, where you can learn their culture, tradition and their way of living life.

 This trekking destination has an natural beauty with spiritual aura.
 The Gosaikunda Lake, believed to have been created by Lord Shiva, lies still and icy at 4,380 meters and draws Hindu and Buddhist pilgrims every year.
-On the way, you’ll pass yak pastures, glacier-fed rivers, and climb up to Kyanjin Gompa — a small highland settlement with views of Langtang Lirung, Gangchempo, and Dorje Lakpa surrounding all around.
+On the way, you will pass yak pastures, glacier-fed rivers, and climb up to Kyanjin Gompa, a small highland settlement with views of Langtang Lirung, Gangchempo, and Dorje Lakpa surrounding all around.
 The full route takes about 12 to 15 days depending on your pace and plan.

 Highlights of Langtang Gosaikunda Trek